Lendable/VisitorTrackingBundle/README.md

 Visitor Tracking Bundle
 =======================

-A Symfony2 bundle to track the requests.
+A Symfony2 bundle to track requests.

 ## Upgrading from 0.x to 1.x